worthingtonjg/FacialRecognition/README.md

         }
 ```

->  This method leverages the built in capabilities of Windows 10 to detect faces in images.
+This method leverages the built in capabilities of Windows 10 to detect faces in images.

-> 	- **_faceDetectionEffect.DesiredDetectionInterval** - this is how frequently it will check for faces
+- **_faceDetectionEffect.DesiredDetectionInterval** - this is how frequently it will check for faces

-> 	- **_faceDetectionEffect.FaceDetected += FaceDetectionEffect_FaceDetected;** - This method gets called when a face is detected.
+- **_faceDetectionEffect.FaceDetected += FaceDetectionEffect_FaceDetected;** - This method gets called when a face is detected.

-- Then make sure you call *CreateFaceDetectionEffectAsync* at the bottom of your OnNavigatedTo method:
+Now make sure you call *CreateFaceDetectionEffectAsync* at the bottom of your OnNavigatedTo method:

 ```c#
 	protected async override void OnNavigatedTo(NavigationEventArgs e)